Necrolesian/morrowind-mod-list/list.md

 ## [Alvazir's Various Patches](https://www.nexusmods.com/morrowind/mods/48955)

 This page is a collection of many (many) patches and tweaks.
-The file we're mainly looking for on this page is "BTBGI Necro Edit Modular Patch", which is itself a collection of many (many) patches for BTBGI and other mods, plus a few tweaks intended for use with BTBGI.
-However, also pick up the Bloodmoon Rebalance PFP Patch.
+The file we're looking for on this page is "BTBGI Necro Edit Modular Patch", which is itself a collection of many (many) patches for BTBGI and other mods, plus a few tweaks intended for use with BTBGI.

 There are only a few plugins we're interested in here.
 The others either are patches for mods not on this list, or I can't recommend them for other reasons.
-All of these plugins except the last are in the BTBGI Patch archive.

 ### Better Clothes Complete and Better Robes Patches